Q: What do James Bond, Dexter Morgan, and Hannibal Lecter all have in common?

 Good Psychopaths are not deterred by failure or the punishment of making mistakes and instead focus on the rewards of success.
 They step up and nail it when the pressure is on and when it really counts.

 3. Are true to themselves and what is best for them rather than trying to please others

-Good Psychopaths have immense self belief and act as their own person regardless of what everyone is doing or what everyone else wants them to do.
+Good Psychopaths have immense self-belief and act as their own person regardless of what everyone is doing or what everyone else wants them to do.
 They know everyone can’t be pleased, and therefore focus on what is under their control and likely to make them happy.
-They don’t care if they stand out against the crowd and never vote against themselves.
+They don’t care if they stand out from the crowd and never vote against themselves.